 Step 1: Grind your herbs

-Many vapes can vaporize whole nuggets, but grinding produces the best results.
+Many vapes can vaporize whole flowers, but grinding produces the best results.
 The type of grind will depend on the type of vaporizer, but generally, conduction vaporizers perform best with a finer grind, while convection vaporizers prefer a coarser grind.
 If you’re unsure, go with a medium grind.👉 Shop Grinders

 Step 2: Pack your vape